VDIX market valuation index

 Individual company valuations based on financial statements, profitability, and discounted cash flow (DCF) analysis.

-Is the price already paying for more than modest growth?
+Is the price already paying for years of reinvestment-led growth?